 Edibility and Culinary Use

 The fruits of this plant are edible, but only really enjoyable if prepared properly.
 These small berries are used to make a drink called Indian Lemonade, that is of course referring to Native American Indians, since the plant is native to North America.
 The first step is to collect one or two bunches of the ripened fruits, which are available in late summer to early fall, you will know they are ripe because of their maroon color.
 There are different ways to prepare the drink but my favorite way is to fill a pitcher with cold water and just stick the fruit bunches in, and let it sit for an hour or 2, you can even let it sit in the fridge.
+See our staghorn sumac tea recipe for more detail.
 As the name “Indian Lemonade” implies the fruits have a sour taste which will transfer to the water the longer it sits.
 It is better to use cold or room temperature water because hot water will bring out the tannins from the fruits and add a bitter taste.
 The berries have also been used to add flavor to pies.

 Sumac is an ancient medicinal plant.
 Modern day studies have shown that sumac is antimicrobial.
 This is probably one reason sumac has been used to treat sore throats.
 Like many wild medicinal and wild edible plants sumac also has antioxidant properties.
 Another unique medicinal property of sumac is that it has hypoglycemic properties,which means that it lowers blood sugar which could help people with some conditions like hyperglycemia.
 Like many other tart or sour tasting foods, this plant also contains Vitamin C.